bruteforceproject/PortalEd/README.md

 (ramez)

-- Describe the deployment process for your project, including any prerequisites, such as system requirements or software dependencies.
+## Describe the deployment process for your project, including any prerequisites, such as system requirements or software dependencies.

-- Deployment
-  Prerequisites
+### Deployment Prerequisites

-  To deploy this project, we will need:
+**To deploy this project, we will need:**
-  • A machine running Windows, or macOS,
+- A machine running Windows, or macOS,
-  • Node.js (version X or higher)
+- Node.js (version X or higher)
-  • MongoDB (version X or higher)
+- MongoDB (version X or higher)
-  • A GitHub account
+- A GitHub account

   Installation